-- a) For all permitted CAFOs that land apply livestock waste, the CAFO owner or operator must periodically inspect equipment used for land application of livestock waste for leaks or problems that result in improper operation. - b) The CAFO owner or operator must ensure that the land application equipment is properly calibrated on a routine basis for applying application of basis for applying livestock waste on a routine basis. - c) Calibration procedures and schedules mustshallmust be described for all equipment in the CAFO'sCAFO's nutrient management plan.
+- a) For all permitted CAFOs that land apply livestock waste, the CAFO owner or operator must periodically inspect equipment used for land application of livestock waste for leaks or problems that result in improper operation. - b) The CAFO owner or operator must ensure that the land application equipment is properly calibrated for application of livestock waste on a routine basis. - c) Calibration procedures and schedules shall be described for all equipment in the CAFO's nutrient management plan.